Domino Theory (album)

-Domino Theory is the twelfth studio album by jazz fusion band Weather Report, released in February 1984.
+Domino Theory is the twelfth studio album by jazz fusion band Weather Report, released in April 1984.
 It is the second studio album to feature the Hakim-Bailey-Rossy rhythm section.
-In actuality, three tracks are using live recorded source.
+The album contains seven tracks, three of which were recorded live.

 The title of the album is a reference towards the American geopolitical theory of the same name which gained popularity between the 1950s and 1980s.

 Track listing

 All tracks composed by Joe Zawinul, except where indicated.